lspector/pucks/README.md

 Setting | Description | Default
 |---|---|---|
+:screen-size | the height and width of the world in world units, and the screen in pixels if the :scale is 1.0 | 800 :scale | the factor by which world units will be multiplied to yield numbers of pixels on screen; 1.0 will yield 1 unit/pixel, 0.5 will yield 2 units/pixel, etc. | 1.0
-:screen-size | the height and width of the screen in pixels | 800 :sensor-range | the maximum distance from which a puck can sense another puck | 100 :neighborhood-size | the distance from a puck within which other pucks will be considered for sensing, collision, and overlap-dependent interactions; this should be at least the sensor range plus the largest radius of any puck in the simulation | 200
+:sensor-range | the maximum distance from which a puck can sense another puck | 100 :neighborhood-size | the distance from a puck within which other pucks will be considered for sensing, collision, and overlap-dependent interactions; this should be at least the sensor range plus the largest radius of any puck in the simulation | 200
 :max-velocity | the maximum distance that a puck with radius 1 can move in a single step; this is divided by the radius of a puck to determine its actual maximum velocity | 80